4766 Lincoln Ave, Oakland, CA 94602

 The tradition of lighting the grounds for Christmas began in the late 1970s and has occurred every year since then, with the possible exception of 1989 when the temple was closed for renovation.

-When the tradition first started there was an opening ceremony which drew large crowds and local civic leaders.
-However, in 2010 it was decided that this ceremony detracted from the peace that should prevail at the temple grounds, and a simple lighting at dusk took the place of the ceremony.
+When the tradition first started, there was an opening ceremony that drew large crowds and local civic leaders.
+However, in 2010, it was decided that this ceremony detracted from the peace that should prevail at the temple grounds, and a simple lighting at dusk took the place of the ceremony.

 Putting Up the Lights